eddmann/eddmann.github.io/_posts/2013/2013-12-30-implementing-a-singly-linked-list-in-c.md

 ---
 layout: post
-title: "Implementing a Singly Linked-List in C"
+title: 'Implementing a Singly Linked-List in C'
-meta: "Simple C implementation of a Singly Linked-List."
+meta: 'Learn how to implement a singly linked list in C with this detailed guide, featuring code examples and explanations on insertion, deletion, and boolean usage in C.'
+tags: c data-structures
 ---

 Over the past couple of days I have become very interested in brushing up on my limited C knowledge.
 As I discussed in my previous [post](/posts/experimenting-with-the-xor-swap-method-in-java/) on using the XOR swap method, everyday languages are becoming very high-level, and as a result taking away some of the fun.
-In the next couple of posts I wish to implement some of the common place data-structures found in development, but unlike previous attempts, these will be in straight C.
+In the next couple of posts I wish to implement some of the commonplace data structures found in development, but unlike previous attempts, these will be in straight C.

 <!--more-->

-The first such data-structure I wish to discuss is the common place singly linear linked-list.
+The first such data structure I wish to discuss is the singly linked list.

 ```c
 #include <stdio.h>